AnikethSDeshpande/AI/README.md

-# AI
-Projects on AI/ML/DL

-Text Analytics: Takes a search query as input and returns top 10 matching results from the "Topic" column of "dataset.csv" file.
+# Text Analytics: Takes a search query as input and returns top 10 matching results from the "Topic" column of "dataset.csv" file.